TinyBizPlaybooksMobile Massage

 Where It Gets Hard

-• Physical demands are real — full-day massage work is physically taxing.
-Most mobile therapists cap at 5–6 sessions per day to avoid injury
+• Physical fatigue: massage is demanding work.
+Most therapists cap at 5–6 sessions per day sustainably

 The Real Startup Cost Breakdown